Schiiss/UofC-AI-Agents-Lecture/README.md

 # UofC-AI-Agents-Lecture

 Welcome to the AI Agents Lecture!
-This document will take you through the steps to successfully complete the workshop.
+This document will guide you through the steps to successfully complete the workshop.

-## Step 1: Login to Databricks
+## Step 1: Log in to Databricks

 Navigate to the [sign-in page](https://docs.databricks.com/aws/en/getting-started/free-edition#sign-up-for-databricks-free-edition) for Databricks Free Edition.
 After signing in, you should see something like this: